BradHutchings/Mmojo-Server/docs/Packaging-ls1.md

-## Deploying llama-server-one
+## Packaging llama-server-one

 Brad Hutchings<br/>
 brad@bradhutchings.com

-This file contains instructions for deploying the `llama-server-one` executable.
+This file contains instructions for packaging the `llama-server-one` executable for deployment.
 I'm using Ubuntu 24.04.

 ---
 ### Deployment Folder